 - When he learns that Conker isn't actually getting a new game, he starts laughing and clapping and suddenly starts spitting up blood.

-- At the start of Starcade Episode 8, when he learns the apples he are were sentient, there is a close-up of Jon's face, with his mouth covered in the blood of the apples.
+- At the start of the eighth episode of Starcade, when Jon learns the green apples he's eating are sentient, there is a close-up of his face with his mouth covered in the blood of the apples.

 - Bond One-Liner: In "Clock Tower", after Jon defeats the Scissor Man using ham.Jon: Looks like you're out to lunch.